-LMSD has been named one of the 2017-18 "Best Communities for Music Education" by the NAMM Foundation honoring schools for exceptional efforts to maintain music education as part of the core curriculum and for the breadth and quality of the musical program.
-This is the eighth consecutive year LMSD has earned this distinction.
+LMSD was named among the 2019 "Best Communities for Music Education" by the NAMM Foundation honoring schools for exceptional efforts to maintain music education as part of the core curriculum and for the breadth and quality of the program.
+This is the 9th consecutive year LMSD has earned this distinction.

 U.S. News & World Report once again ranked Lower Merion and Harriton high schools among the best at both the state and national levels.

 LMSD was featured in a Philadelphia Magazine report on the area's "Best Places to Raise Kids," highlighting the communities of Narberth and Wynnewood as magnets for young families due to their access to great public schools.

 LMSD students received local, state and national recognition in the Scholastic Art & Writing Awards and were selected to Pennsylvania Music Educators Association (PMEA) and the National Association for Music Education (NAfME) Honor Ensembles.

 The Lower Merion and Harriton buildOn clubs have raised nearly $1,000,000 to construct 14 schools for communities-in-need in Haiti, Nepal, Nicaragua, Malawi, Burkina Faso and Guatemala.